BrockDSL/Tableau-Online-Tutorial/README.md

 ### Getting Started
 First things first you will need to download the files that we will be using for this tutorial.
 Navigate to each of the links below.
 You will be taken to a GitHub page showing the data.
-Right click on the "Raw" button at the top right of the data and select "save link as" to save the files to your computer.
+Right click on the "Raw" or "Download" button at the top right of the data and select "save link as" to save the files to your computer.

 [File 1](Order-Contents.csv)
 [File 2](Order-Details.csv)